 Where do you look for a place to stay?

-While many colleges provide residences for overseas students, if your school does not provide accommodation or if you are not offered a residence space by your school, you will be on your own to locate a place to stay.
+While many colleges offer residences for overseas students, if your school does not offer accommodation or if you do not receive a residence space, you will need to find a place to stay on your own.
 Inquire at your school's international student office about where to find flats or rooms to rent in the city you'll be moving to.

 Read the CMHC's renter's handbook for information on the rental process in Canada and what to look for in a lease agreement before signing one.